 Turda Gorge is home to limestone cliffs and unusual plants © Lucy Mallows

-Perfect for either a relaxing stroll or challenging hike, this 1.5km-long gorge has caves, fossils and towers for the visitor to peruse.
+Perfect for either a relaxing stroll or challenging hike, this sheer-sided gorge has caves, fossils and towers for the visitor to peruse.

 Turda Gorge (Cheile Turzii) is a drive of some 15km northeast of Turda.
 Head for the village of Petreştii de Jos, where you turn left onto a rough track, reaching a place to park the car after 1km.
 It offers a fascinating (if far from level) walk along the side of a stream at the base of 300m limestone cliffs, which are also a major destination for rock climbing.
 The karst environment is home to some unusual plants like the twisted-leaf onion (Allium obliquum), otherwise mostly associated with central Asia.
 The 3km-long gorge has a large variety of morphological features: caves, fossils, towers and arcades formed by the river’s repeated attempts to penetrate the limestone walls.
 Over the wooden bridge next to the car park is a small campsite.
 There is, in theory, an admission fee for the gorge, but the booth is usually shut.